michal-cevela/hybrid-mobile-web/README.md

 * [Jackson](http://jackson.codehouse.org)
 * [Swagger](http://swagger.wordnik.com)

-To keep modularity in mind, the *Spring* framework was brought into an existing solution as it can be easily integrated with a number of open-source products distributed under the Apache licence.
-In addition to that the support for WebSockets and asynchronous RESTful APIs is already implemented in the project so that new Web 3.0 features are ready to be used when needed.
+To bear modularity in mind, the *Spring* framework was brought into an existing solution as it can be easily integrated with a number of open-source products distributed not only under the Apache licence.
+In addition to that the support for WebSockets, Servlets v3.1 and asynchronous RESTful APIs (JAX-RS v2.0) is already implemented in the project so that new Web 3.0 features are ready to be used when needed.

-When it comes to Web Services, both RESTful APIs and SOAP endpoints are published using an XML descriptor which makes the Web Services incredibly easy to work with and also maintain.
-Apart from that the suggested concept of designing hypermedia-driven RESTful APIs was taken into consideration too.
-At the end particular data records can be retrieved in a different format (MIME types) such as JSON, JSONP or XML along with a set of links pointing to accessible resources.
+When it comes to Web Services, both RESTful APIs and SOAP endpoints are published using an XML descriptor which makes the Web Services incredibly easy to work with and maintain.
+Apart from that the suggested concept of designing hypermedia-driven RESTful APIs was taken into account too.
+At the end data records can be retrieved in a different format (MIME types) such as JSON, JSONP or XML along with a set of links pointing to accessible resources.
 Please see [HATEOAS](http://spring.io/understanding/HATEOAS) for more information.

 ### 3. Mobile version
 For some reason I was feeling an affinity to the [Apache Cordova](http://cordova.apache.org) framework when making a decision regarding building the application for the Android platform.
 This part was, however, a bit tricky and made me thinking for a certain period of time as building a desktop SPA involves following slightly different rules as compared to how SPAs can be developed as a desktop solution.
 Well, this part gave me a proper lesson, no question about that :-)